Your frequently asked questions about COVID-19 (coronavirus)

 If you suspect that you may have COVID-19, your first step should be to contact your primary doctor.
 Your primary doctor will screen you for testing based on CDC guidelines.
 If you meet the testing criteria, your doctor will discuss your testing options with you.
 Members who don’t have a primary doctor can utilize MDLive services without cost-sharing for the duration of New Jersey’s public health emergency.
 An MDLive physician can perform the screening and determine your next steps.
 You can register for MDLive at amerihealthnj.com.
 For self-funded health plans, coverage of telemedicine services is provided for COVID-19 services related to testing without member cost-sharing consistent with the federal Families First law.

 New Jersey residents can contact the NJ Department of Health for more information at 1-800-962-1253.

 Members can find testing locations in NJ on the AmeriHealth New Jersey COVID-19 website.

 What about treatment?

-AmeriHealth New Jersey is waiving member cost-sharing for in-network, inpatient, acute care treatment for COVID-19.
+AmeriHealth New Jersey is waiving member cost-sharing for in-network, inpatient, acute care treatment for COVID-19 for commercial groups and individual members through March 31, 2021.
 This means members will pay no co-pay, co-insurance or deductible in this scenario.